 STEP 4: MEDICAL DOCUMENTATION

-You are required to submit a completed medical certification to the HR Leave Center within 15 calendar days of the receipt of the preliminary approval notice.
-If you provide an email address, the HR Leave Center will send a receipt confirmation within 24 hours of the medical certification form being received.
-If that confirmation is not received, you are encouraged to contact your health care provider to check the status of the medical certification.
+You are required to submit the completed medical certification to the HR Leave Center within 15 calendar days of the receipt of the preliminary approval notice.
+If you provide an email address, the HR Leave Center will send you a receipt confirmation within 1 business day from receiving the paperwork.
+If you do not receive the confirmation, you are encouraged to contact your health care provider to check the status of the medical certification.

 The HR Leave Center has the authority to contact your health care provider to authenticate or clarify FML documentation.

-The HR Leave Center will approve or deny the FML request once the medical certification is received.
-If a completed form is not received, the request for FML will be denied.
+The HR Leave Center will approve or deny the FML request once the medical certification has been reviewed.
+If an incomplete or insufficient form is received, the HR Leave Center will notify you of the information needed.
+If a completed or sufficient form is not received by the deadline, the request for FML will be denied.
 Managers are copied on the approval or denial.

-If you need to request a change in the leave that is granted in the preliminary approval or final approval due to a change in your medical condition, you must notify your manager and the HR Leave Center at 713-745-3652 (5-FMLA) in advance if possible.
-Failing to notify your manager and the HR Leave Center of the need to extend or modify approved leave is subject to the provisions of the Attendance Policy (UTMDACC Institutional Policy # ADM0289).
+If you need to request a modification to your leave due to a change in your medical condition, you must notify your manager and the HR Leave Center at 5-3652 in advance if possible.
+Failing to notify your manager and the HR Leave Center of the need to extend or modify your leave is subject to the Attendance Policy (UTMDACC Institutional Policy # ADM0289).

 STEP 7: EMPLOYEE PAY & USE OF ACCRUED LEAVE

-- Employees are required to use applicable accruals in conjunction with any approved FML time.
+- Employees are required to use all applicable accruals in conjunction with any pending or approved FML.

-- For intermittent leave, managers will ensure appropriate use of accruals according to the PTO Program guidelines.
+- For intermittent leave, managers and timekeepers will ensure appropriate use of accruals according to the PTO Program guidelines.
 See applicable leave policies.

 STEP 8: COMMUNICATIONS

-- Keep in touch with employees on leave in order to assist with return to work plans, plan for the department’s work needs and enhance potential retention.
+- It's important to keep in touch with employees on leave in order to make return to work plans, plan for the department’s operational needs and enhance potential retention.

 - To maintain compliance with the FML law, read How to Talk to Employees on Extended Leave as guidance for talking with employees while on leave.

-Follow instructions from managers about maintaining contact with management about their plans during the leave period.
+Follow instructions from your managers about maintaining contact with them during the leave period.

 STEP 9: WHILE ON LEAVE

-Managers are not allowed to assign work while employee is on approved leave.
-Similarly, employees are not to perform work during approved leave.
+Managers are not allowed to assign work to employees who are on leave.
+Similarly, employees are not to perform work during leave.
 This includes, but is not limited to attending meetings or conferences or checking or responding to work-related emails.

-Your medical condition or your immediate family member’s condition may be such that it requires the use of intermittent time off.
-Two types of non-continuous leave are:
+Your medical condition or your immediate family member’s medical condition may be such that it requires the use of intermittent time off.
+Two types of intermittent leave are:

-- Intermittent Leave - leave taken as needed and certified by the health care provider when an employee needs to miss work for appointments, treatments or episodes of incapacity during their scheduled workday or workweek whether planned or unplanned.
+- Intermittent Leave - leave taken as needed and certified by the health care provider when an employee needs to miss work for appointments, treatments or episodes of incapacity during your scheduled workday/week.

-- Reduced Schedule Leave - a change in your schedule that reduces the usual number of working hours per workweek or hours per workday on a scheduled basis.
-You are required to use your accruals for any time missed during their scheduled workday.
+- Reduced Schedule Leave - a change in your schedule that reduces the usual number of working hours per workday/week on a scheduled basis.
+You are required to use your accruals for any time missed during your scheduled workday/week.